 If a company is big enough to feature in-house cafeterias, coffee shops, or food stands, why not add a digital element into the equation?
-Managers can make ordering easier for employees with high-contrast digital menu boards that outline every option at a glance.
-The partner food provider may also appreciate this flexibility, as it offers a more cutting-edge display option than the static signage they may be used to.
+Managers can make ordering easier for employees with high-contrast digital menu boards as it outlines every option at a glance.
+The partner food provider may also appreciate this flexibility, as it offers a more cutting-edge display option than static signage.

 8. Motivational Quotes

 Remember when companies used to put up static posters of bland, uninspiring quotes on their walls in an attempt to motivate their teams?
 Those days are over.

 Consequently, companies can incorporate the same strategy in a more forward-thinking manner through digital signage.

 Select a few customized quotes from senior-level staff, executives, or notable thought leaders in the industry.
 Set up a rotating display of these quotes and fold these ideas into the digital signage content schedule.
 In fact, it’s a simple task that can add a different type of element into a company’s digital signage strategy.

 Social media offers plenty of content for employee engagement where digital signage is concerned.
 In fact, operators can integrate social feeds into digital screens across Instagram, Facebook, Twitter, and more to bring fresh, real-time content into the digital feed.

 This approach can stimulate employee engagement by helping employees keep an active pulse on the company’s public image.
 In fact, with high-visibility screens, it’s easy to watch these feeds and monitor for any brand mentions on social, positive or negative.
 Companies can use these real-time tracking tools to stay tuned in to public perception and focus on the issues presented by followers.